 Factors that Can Affect Your Workers' Compensation Back Injury Settlement

-- Changes in income related to your permanent impairments;
+- Changes in income and lost wages related to your permanent impairments

-- Unresolved issues about how your injury occurred; and
+- Unresolved issues about how your injury occurred

 - Your personal profile—age, life expectancy, marital status, employment potential, etc.

-Never negotiate your own workers’ compensation settlement.
-Once you formalize your back injury settlement, you can’t go back and change your mind if you discover your back injuries are far worse or more expensive than you thought—and they usually are.
+It's critical to work with an experienced workers' comp lawyer to negotiate your workers' compensation settlement.
+Once you formalize your back injury settlement, you can't go back and ask for more money if you discover your back injuries are far worse or more expensive than you thought—and they usually are.

-Before you sign away your rights to future benefits, you should learn everything you can about your back injury’s value.
+Before signing away your rights to future benefits, you should learn everything you can about The value of your back injury.
 Consider any impairments, work restrictions, and future medical issues that may affect your ability to work.

 You must also recognize whether you are being treated fairly throughout negotiations.
-Always call a workers’ compensation attorney to review your case before you settle.
+Always call a workers' compensation attorney to review your case before settling.
 Here are some additional points to keep in mind:

 - When you reach a workers' compensation back injury settlement, you give up your rights to collect future medical and wage loss benefits.

-- You can’t reopen your claim if your injury causes additional problems.
+- You can't reopen your claim if your injury causes new problems.

 - To help you gain a better understanding of future medical issues, you should discuss your prognosis with your doctor.

-- Once you settle, you’ll be responsible for current unpaid bills and future medical costs.
+- Once you settle, you'll be responsible for both current unpaid bills and future medical costs.

-- Many states have a Department of Revenue that has the right to take some of your settlement funds and apply them toward any unpaid child support obligations.
+- Many states have a Department of Revenue that has the right to take some of your settlement funds and apply them toward certain debts, including unpaid child support obligations, for example.

 Who Benefits When You Settle Your Workers' Compensation Claim?